isb-cgc/readthedocs/docs/source/sections/data/FileMetadata.rst

    * - file_associated_entity_mapping_V#
      - List of PDC entitites mapped to cases and file IDs
    * - file_metadata_V#
-     - Gives the AWS location for each file, study information, as well an embargo date if it applies
+     - Gives the AWS location for each file, study information, as well as an embargo date if it applies

 For examples of querying the metadata tables, please see the `ISB-CGC Community Notebook GitHub Repository <https://github.com/isb-cgc/Community-Notebooks>`_.